 By the time that you have come here, you can be proud of the fact that you and your spouse have taken the time to discuss the issues, have completed all of the disclosures of your entire financial estate and are well on your way to come to an agreement on all the major issues on your case.

-The resolution process of Orange County divorce mediation includes the following five steps:
+The resolution process includes the following five steps:

 2. Custody is the second part of the resolution process.
-Our Orange County divorce mediation attorneys take the time to discuss with you the best custody and visitation plan for you and your children.
-Our Orange County divorce mediation attorneys will talk about the difference between joint and sole custody as well as help you determine the best plan consistent with the Orange County parenting guidelines.
-These guidelines have been created by Orange County family law judges and experts to help parents understand how the Orange County family court typically approaches visitation and custody issues within the context of the children’s ages as well as the particular circumstances of the case.
+Our divorce mediation attorneys take the time to discuss with you the best custody and visitation plan for you and your children.
+We will talk about the difference between joint and sole custody as well as help you determine the best plan consistent with the Orange County parenting guidelines.
+These guidelines have been created by family law judges and experts to help parents understand how the court typically approaches visitation and custody issues within the context of the children’s ages as well as the particular circumstances of the case.

 3. Child support and alimony comes third.
 Child support is typically a simple formula wherein we input the timeshare (percentage) each of you have with the children, each of your incomes and the other mandatory California guideline factors.
 The issue of alimony will involve an evaluation of the marital lifestyle.
 We will discuss with you the lifestyle during the marriage that you and your spouse enjoyed and help you determine a reasonable spousal support number that is consistent with that lifestyle.
 Your input in this part of the case is critical.